Hesitant To Move On

 as Jack Frost's etchings start to show.

-Not quite set to pass the baton
+Not ready to pass the baton;

 Autumn's hesitant to move on.

-And Scarecrows flutter in the breeze
+And Scarecrows swaying in the breeze;

-while crows come and go as they please.
+let crows come and go as they please.

-In farmer's fields, nothing will grow
+In farmer's fields, nothing will grow;

-as nature starts taking things slow.
+Nature begins taking things slow.

-Colors seem scribbled in crayon,
+Colors seem scribbled in crayon;

 hastily, as if quickly drawn.

-And the canopies play striptease
+And the canopies play striptease;

 as temperatures drop degrees.

-November shares December's snow
+November shares December's snow;

 when winter winds begin to blow.

-The nights get cold 'twixt dusk and dawn,
+The nights get cold, 'twixt dusk and dawn;

 alas, the songbirds have all gone.

-And soon everything starts to freeze,
+And soon everything starts to freeze;

-awaiting Spring, to green the trees.
+awaiting Spring to green the trees.

 Copyright © Emile Pinet | Year Posted 2020